-Emperor Ashoka visited the birthplace in 249 BC after which the residents built the Ashokan Pillar to symbolise his visit.
+Emperor Ashoka visited the birthplace in 249 BC after which the residents built the Ashokan Pillar to symbolize his visit.
 Since then Lumbini has been granted a tax-free status.

-You can read more about the history of Lumbini and Buddha's birth here.
+You can read more about the history of Lumbini and Buddha's birth.

 There are several sections to Lumbini Development Zone.
 One of the confusing terms is "Lumbini Museum Area".
-Rather than just a traditional building it is also referred to as the open area that includes Lumbini temple, the sacred pond, the Ashokan pillar and the colorful Bodhi tree.
+Rather than just a traditional building it is also referred to as the open area that includes Lumbini temple (Maya Devi Temple), the sacred pond, the Ashokan pillar and the colorful Bodhi tree.

 - Lumbini Temple/ Temple of Mayadevi: walk inside the temple built over the spot Buddha was born